microsoft/fabricrealtimelab/modules/module02.md

 ## :thinking: Tips

 * Too much data?
 Consider adding a row limit filter, like 'take 1000', to limit the number of rows returned.
+Be sure to always limit to 500,000 rows if querying a large dataset.

 ## :thinking: Additional Learning